 "I think it will be much aid to the service to give Ritzema a regiment," he wrote to Schuyler.
 "He has the talent for making a regiment as much as any man I have known.
 Out of the sweepings of New York streets, he has made something more like regular troops, than I have seen in the Continental service.
 Should not McDougall resign?
 We can't afford sinecures.
-Much have I missed him, as you will easily judge, when you consider our talents in this part of the world."t >
+Much have I missed him, as you will easily judge, when you consider our talents in this part of the world."†

-Autograph letter, October 31, 1775.
-In the same letter speaking of appointments and changes the it'he had mado in the army, ho said-" Dimou'a bTigade-majorship I bestowed on Weisenfels, a man of exceeding good character, and more acquainted with the service than most of us." f Ibid.
+\ Autograph letter, October 31, 1775.
+In the same letter speaking of appointments and changes that he had made in the army, he said-"Dimon's brigade-majorship I bestowed on Weisenfels, a man of exceeding good character, and more acquainted with the service than most of us." † Ibld.